hashiprobr/nfp-index/README.md

    difficult parts?*

-   Scaffolding can, in fact, flatten the learning curve, but still leaves idiosyncrasies and boilerplate that might get in the way of learning goals.
+   Scaffolding can, in fact, flatten the learning curve, but still leaves idiosyncrasies and boilerplate that might get in the way of learning objectives.
 Scaffolding also defeats the purpose of using an established platform in the first place, since it is not actually taught.